Next Application Deadline October 15 Apply Now

 See the curriculum for more details.

 Although you must select a specific degree when you apply, you will be exposed to many aspects of both translation and interpretation during your first year.
-After these two semesters, you, your faculty, and your academic advisor will know more about your strengths and interests, and you can finalize your degree choice and focus your studies.
+After the first spring semester, you and your faculty will know more about your strengths and interests.
+Based on the results of your first-year exams, you will either continue into the second year of your program or switch into a more appropriate program.

 Explore your degree options.